-- the Energy Efficiency Design Index (EEDI), which sets compulsory energy efficiency standards for new ships, and
+- Energy Efficiency Design Index (EEDI), which sets compulsory energy efficiency standards for new ships, and

-- the Ship Energy Efficiency Management Plan (SEEMP), a management tool for ship owners.
+- Ship Energy Efficiency Management Plan (SEEMP), a management tool for ship owners.

 However, international discussions have yet to bring agreement on global market-based measures or other instruments that would cut emissions from the sector as a whole, including existing ships.